 When a motorist is charged with a “DUI” or “DWI” in Orange County and wants to mount a defense, the victim might have to consider several options.
 There’re some affirmative defenses, albeit in rare instances, to be looked into even when there is enough evidence to support the charges.
 One way entails attacking the officer’s observations regarding the happenings before the arrest was made or challenging the validity of proof, such as the exactness of the breathalyzer test.

-Schedule a free consultation today with our Orange County DUI lawyers from the Law Offices of Randy Collins!
+Schedule a free consultation today with our DUI lawyers in Orange County from the Law Offices of Randy Collins!

 The Affirmative Defenses in Orange County

 - Necessity – you prove that you had to drive to prevent a greater problem and there was no other option.
 Additionally, you must show the severity of the avoided risk would have created more harm than that of the DUI.

 - Duress – if you were forced to drive while drunk so you could avoid serious injury or even death.

 - Entrapment – if the officer somehow encouraged you to become intoxicated before driving.
 At this point, the defendant will have to show that he or she wouldn’t have taken liquor before driving in the first place.